zainchalisa/Zain-Chalisa/README.md

 # Hi!
 Welcome to my Github :)

 ## About Me
-- I am currently working as a Software Engineer at PwC
+- I am a Software Engineer at PwC
 - I graduated from Rutgers University with a degree in Computer Science and a background in Economics
 - I am currently learning about Reccomended Systems and creating full stack applications